equinor/fmu-config/CONTRIBUTING.rst

   python -m flake8 mycode.py

-The pylint command is much stricter and sometimes wrong... , but can be quite useful!
+The pylint is rather strict and sometimes excpetions are needed... , but anyway quite useful!

   python -m pylint mycode.py